You may not read Shakespeare in the original. You may not quote him in meetings. But you probably use his words more often than you think.

 The idea survives.

-When you say it in your own language…
+So when you say it in your own language, you are already speaking Shakespeare.

 A small reflection